AutomationML/AMLEngine2.1/Documentation/Aml.Engine.XML/IXMLWrapper/Node.md

 IXMLWrapper.Node Property
 =========================
-AutomationML 2.1 APIGet the XML node of this instance.
+Get the XML node of this instance.
 Direct manipulations of the XML node are not monitored by the AML engine.

   **Namespace:**  [Aml.Engine.XML][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)